-Provider: Out-of-Network Payment: After Deductible, You pay 40% of the Allowed Amount and You pay any balance of billed charges.
-Provider: Out-of-Network Payment: After Deductible, You pay 40% of the Allowed Amount and You pay any balance of billed charges.
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 15% of the Allowed Amount.
+Payment: After Deductible, You pay 40% of the Allowed Amount and You pay any balance of billed charges.
+Outpatient Office/Psychotherapy Visits Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 15% of the Allowed Amount.
+Payment: After Deductible, You pay 40% of the Allowed Amount and You pay any balance of billed charges.
+Other Outpatient Services Brovider: In Network Browider: Out of Notwork

-outpatient Services Provider: In-Network

-Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 10% of the Allowed Amount.
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 15% of the Allowed Amount.
 Payment: After Deductible, You pay 40% of the Allowed Amount and You pay any balance of billed charges.